Promotion on our first morning Istanbul Bosphorus cruise taken during April-October.

 Passing the next village of Ortakoy, or Middle Village, look out for Ortakoy Mosque, a distinctive mosque in a mix of baroque and other styles jutting out on a promontory at the water’s edge, built by the Balyan brothers in 1854.
 Little cafes and a street market surround it making for a relaxing half day trip another day.

-Marvel at the graceful Bosphorus Bridge, the fourth largest suspension bridge in the world and built in the early seventies.
+Marvel at the graceful First Bosphorus Bridge, the fourth largest suspension bridge in the world and built in the early seventies.
 It is 1,074 m (3,524 ft) long and was completed in 1973.
 This is one of the locals’ hidden places to make a wedding proposal in Istanbul, with a laser able to project personal messages for boat-goers under the bridge for a surprise.
-By night the bridge is lit in a rainbow of colors with beautiful reflections on the water.
+By night or under the moonlight, the bridge is lit in a rainbow of colors with beautiful reflections on the water.

 Rounding this cape, you’ll enter the calm waters of Bebek Bay, backed by verdant rolling hills, umbrella pines and cypresses, and home to some of Istanbul’s society and celebrities.
 Here yachts and mega-yachts abound.
 Gaze at the attractive Egyptian Embassy building with boats bobbing at the landing stage at the entrance of the village park.
 Up on the Northern ward hills are the Bosphorus University buildings, reputable as one of the finest institutions of higher learning in Turkey.